wootfish/eli.sohl.com/drafts/wangs-attack.md

 I've been working through Cryptopals lately and I found this to be, without a doubt, the hardest and most rewarding challenge in the first 7 sets.

-The attack is hard for two reasons: first, it is tricky to implement; second, it is tricky to _understand_.
+The attack is hard for two reasons: first, it is tricky to implement; second, it is tricky to understand.
 [The original paper](https://link.springer.com/content/pdf/10.1007%2F11426639_1.pdf) provides only a loose sketch of the attack, accompanied by some example collisions to show that it works.
 To work out the details, you have to read between the lines of a challenging paper which (for English speakers) is only available in translation.